Supply chain risk management: Supply chain risks and disruptions

-Extent of supply chain disruption
+In a McKinsey global survey on supply chain risk conducted in 2006, a majority of executives who responded said that they perceived "increasing risks to their ability to supply their customers with goods and services cost effectively", with "the availability of well-trained labor" posing the greatest risk.

 A survey in 2011 conducted by the Business Continuity Institute (BCI) and Zurich, with responses from over 559 companies across 65 countries, found that over 85% of companies had suffered at least one supply chain disruption during the year.
 Later BCI surveys have reported some reduction in this percentage (70% in 2016, down from 74% the previous year).

 The 2011 survey respondents also noted that 40% of the reported disruptions originated upstream with sub-contractors rather than prime contractors or first-tier suppliers.

 A 2016 survey also noted that one in three organizations had experienced cumulative losses of over €1 million per year because of supply chain disruptions, and 22% of businesses had experienced 11 or more disruptions.

+Mitigation of supply chain risks can involve an organisation's logistics, cybersecurity, finance and risk management disciplines, the ultimate goal being to maintain supply chain continuity in the event of scenarios or incidents which otherwise would have interrupted normal business and hence profitability.
+The cost-effectiveness of resilience and other measures is an important factor since, as long as things are running smoothly, they add to the costs of production.
+To reduce interruptions to supply chain management in terms of logistic there are logistics risk management programs which include defensive driver training, Fleet Audits, Cargo Loss Minimization, Road Safety, Warehouse Safety etc. SCRM attempts to reduce supply chain vulnerability via a coordinated, holistic approach ideally involving all supply chain stakeholders, collectively identifying, analysing and addressing potential failure points or modes within or affecting the supply chain.
+Risks to the supply chain range from unpredictable natural events (such as tsunamis and pandemics) to counterfeit products, and reach across quality, security, to resiliency and product integrity.